 - Parts of your budget that you can’t estimate to the dollar.

-- Go through the things you listed as extra and use the information you have to guestimate as best you can.
+- Go through the things you listed as extra and use the information you have to guesstimate as best you can.

 - Add 10% to any estimate you’ve put together.

-This budget will never be exact because we just can’t know how many Disney souvenirs you will fall in love with or how many drinks you’ll need, but we have to do our best to at the least estimate more than what we’ll probably spend.
+This budget will never be exact because we just can’t know how many Disney souvenirs you will fall in love with, or how many drinks you’ll want or need, but we have to do our best to estimate more than what we’ll probably spend.

-It’s better to come home with money then to overspend.
+It’s better to come home with money than to overspend.